agaveplatform/clients-api/README.md

 ## Deploying with Fig ##

-You can start up the entire Agave Auth infrastructure (including the clients service) with the startup.sh script provided in the deployment directory of this repository. he only dependencies are docker and Fig. Install each and then execute:
+You can start up the entire Agave Auth infrastructure (including the clients service) with the startup.sh script provided in the deployment directory of this repository.
+The only dependencies are docker and Fig. Install each and then execute:

 ```